Head Like a Hole: Critical reception

-In 2020, Kerrang! and Billboard ranked the song number eight and number two, respectively, on their lists of the greatest Nine Inch Nails songs.
+In 2020, Kerrang! and Billboard ranked the song at number 8 and number 2, respectively, on their lists of the greatest Nine Inch Nails songs.

 Music video

-A music video was made for the "Clay" remix of this song.
-Directed by Eric Zimmerman, it was released in March 1990 and again later in 1997 on the Closure VHS.
-The video became popular on MTV and helped fuel NIN's early success.
+A music video was made for the "Clay" remix of the song.
+Directed by Eric Zimmerman, it was released in 1990 and again later in 1997 on the Closure VHS.
 A slightly different edit of the video was also released for Flood's remix of the song, which is 17 seconds shorter than the "Clay" remix.
-The video features band members Trent Reznor, Richard Patrick, and Chris Vrenna, as well as guest drummer Martin Atkins performing in a cage.
+The video features band members Trent Reznor, Richard Patrick, and Chris Vrenna, as well as guest drummer Martin Atkins performing in a cage, with shots of a spinning model head.

 The video was filmed at the original location of Exit nightclub which was located at 1653 North Wells Street in Chicago.

 Reznor's guitar in the video is a Jackson Dinky, first seen during the first chorus, when Reznor, appearing to be dirty like the other band members (he had long hair and wore gritty clothing during production), bangs his head while singing the chorus.
 He does not use the guitar in the video's climax, where wires tied to his ankles slowly pull him up, leaving him spinning upside down from the ceiling.
 In the same scene, Vrenna destroys his drum kit by throwing a bass drum of Atkins' kit towards it.
 During several shots earlier in the video, broken Zildjian cymbals and a drum machine can be seen as parts of Vrenna's kit.

-There are images that are shown for a few frames like "HEAD", "16 SOUND START", "S M P T E UNIVERSAL LEADER" and "PICTURE".
-Other images included a white dot set against a black background, a mirrored presentation showing the words "REEL № PROD № PLAY DATE" colored in yellow, one with the words "PICTURE START", and a frame consisting of "C C F F" placed near an outlined ring.
-The latter screen had an alternative version that was accompanied by a white number 3, also seen in the video.
-There are also visuals of four incomplete rotating mechanical models of human heads; one with film stills, another with a modified motherboard and other technology, the purple wired head with a blue screen showing an eye and various computer hardware, and the last containing blue skin, orange-pupil eyes, and a lightbulb.
-The former two were filmed in black and white, while the latter two in full color.
-All four are shown intercut with shots of people spinning baseball bats.